pdevine/docs/api/javascript/cursors/each_async.md

 # Description #

-Lazily iterate over a result set one element at a time in an identical fashion to [each](/api/javascript/each/), returning a Promise that will be resolved once all rows are returned.
+Lazily iterate over a result set one element at a time in a similar fashion to [each](/api/javascript/each/)

+, returning a Promise that will be resolved once all rows are returned.

 __Example:__ Process all the elements in a stream.